LemLib/LemLib/docs/tutorials/2_configuration.md

 Remember, you need `#include "lemlib/api.hpp"` at the top of your file otherwise there will be errors everywhere
 ```

 Now, we need to determine which way the motors spin when we apply a positive voltage.
 This can be done by moving the motor through the devices menu on the brain screen and observing how the drive wheels move.
-See the table below for determining whether a motor is reversed or not:
+See the table below to determine whether a motor is reversed or not:

 ```{important}
 This needs to be done for all motors on the drivetrain